wshon/madedit-mod/README.txt

 ----------
 Mod v0.3.1
 Note: Not backward compatible with wxWidgets 2.8.x because of wxAuiToolBar
+Note: You have to change the madedit.mo to MadEdit-Mod.mo since then
 1. Use wxAuiToolBar as ToolBar, group tools into Standard, Editor, Search/Replace, Text view and Macro
 2. Context menu for Main Frame/Tool bars(Show/Hide one or all tool bars)